Liveaboard diving in Indonesia

 Stunning natural topography

 Indonesia is home to 15% of the World's coral reefs and has over 4,000 recorded different fish & invertebrate species - with many more yet to be identified.
-Diving in Indonesia is so varied and there is plenty to appeal to even the most seasoned diver, from muck diving and the fast paced currents around Komodo to the soft corals and colourful fish dives in Raja Ampat, or discover new sites in off shore islands of the Banda sea.
+Diving in Indonesia is so varied there is plenty to appeal to even the most seasoned diver; from muck diving and the fast paced currents around Komodo to the soft corals and colourful fish dives in Raja Ampat, and remote sites along the chain of volcanic islands in the Banda sea.

 The Alor Archipelago